 There is a 21 day holding period for credits that result from an overpayment from a check or online e-check.

 eRefunds direct deposit authorization allows the credit balance on a student's account, after all charges there have been paid, to be sent directly to the student's bank account.
+We recommend using this option in order to recieve your funds as quickly as possible.
 For students who anticipate credit balance refunds after all charges on their student account have been covered, direct deposit is the quickest way to receive those funds.
-To set up direct deposit, go to Student Account Center from SU Online and select the "Refunds" option.
+To set up direct deposit, go to Student Account Center from mySeattleU and select the Refunds option at the top of the page.

 For a student's refund to be processed on the first day of the quarter, their financial aid needs to be finalized (all paperwork completed, submitted and processed) 30 days prior to the start of the quarter.

-For students who choose not to set up eRefunds, credit balances will be processed as checks which are mailed to those students' mailing address of record at SUOnline, where they can also go to update that address as needed.
-To update the mailing address, log on to SUOnline and click on "Change Address" in the User Account section of the Students Menu.
+For students who choose not to set up eRefunds, credit balances will be processed as checks which are mailed to those students' mailing address of record at mySeattleU, where they can also go to update that address as needed.
+To update the mailing address, log on to MySeattleU and click on User Options then User Profile using the left-hand menu.

 For information about refund dates and amounts, please see the Tuition Refund Withdrawal Policy